Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Experimental Analysis

 While experiments with two players in simplified oligopolies are useful to extract the essence of algorithmic interaction, we also investigated extensions of our games with more players and richer demand functions.
-We provide our results in Online Supplement \ref{sec:additional-experiments}.
+We provide our results in Appendix \ref{sec:additional-experiments}.